UUCP: Current uses and legacy

 One surviving feature of UUCP is the chat file format, largely inherited by the Expect software package.

 UUCP was in use over special-purpose high cost links (e.g. marine satellite links) long after its disappearance elsewhere, and still remains in legacy use.
 In addition to legacy use, in 2021 new and innovative UUCP uses are growing, especially for telecommunications in the HF band, for example, for communities in the Amazon rainforest for email exchange and other uses.
 A patch to Ian's UUCP was contributed to UUCP Debian Linux package to adapt for the HERMES (High-Frequency Emergency and Rural Multimedia Exchange System) project, which provides UUCP HF connectivity.

-In the mid 2000s, UUCP over TCP/IP (often encrypted, using the SSH protocol) was proposed for use when a computer does not have any fixed IP addresses but is still willing to run a standard mail transfer agent (MTA) like Sendmail or Postfix.
+In the mid 2000s, UUCP over TCP/IP (often encrypted, using the SSH protocol) was proposed by Fabien Penso and Yann Hirou for use when a computer does not have any fixed IP addresses but is still willing to run a standard mail transfer agent (MTA) like Sendmail or Postfix.

 Bang-like paths are still in use within the Usenet network, though not for routing; they are used to record, in the header of a message, the nodes through which that message has passed, rather than to direct where it will go next.
 "Bang path" is also used as an expression for any explicitly specified routing path between network hosts.
 That usage is not necessarily limited to UUCP, IP routing, email messaging, or Usenet.

 The concept of delay-tolerant networking protocols was revisited in the early 2000s.
 Similar techniques as those used by UUCP can apply to other networks that experience delay or significant disruption.